 Float a Krathong down the river: Make your own (we fashioned ours using banana leaves and flowers at our cooking class – information above), or purchase one from a street vendor (30-60 baht) near the Ping River.
 Light 3 sticks of incense and release your Krathong onto the water.
 This is a symbol of letting go of the bad in your life and welcoming the good.

-Other things in the area:
+Other things to do in Chiang Mai area:

 Zip-lining: Flight of the Gibbon is by far the most popular of the zip-lining companies, but there are many high-flying adventures to choose from.